 To determine if your cordless system is set up correctly, scan one of the sample bar codes in the back of this manual.
 If the scanner provides a single good read beep and the green LED lights, the scanner has successfully linked to the base.
-If using a Granit scanner, the scanner also vibrates.
 If you receive an error tone and the red LED lights, the scanner has not linked to the base.
-Refer to page 13-4 for troubleshooting information.
+Refer to page 4 for troubleshooting information